 #2: Cell Phone Wallets

 What are the two things you can’t leave home without?
 For most of us, it’s our cell phone and wallet.
-You’ll have less chance of forgetting one of the two if you combine them into a cell phone wallet!
+You’ll have less chance of forgetting one of the two if you combine them into a cell phone card holder!

 According to an article in Consumer Reports, cell phone theft is on the decline, so your money will be safer if it’s attached to your device.
 The iPhone tends to be thin and sleek, whereas the Android is a bit thicker.
-You should advertise with a cell phone wallet that fits either style.
+Advertise with a cell phone wallet that fits either style, or better yet, go with rfid blocking sleeves for extra security.

 #3: Bluetooth Speaker